Leo425451/sandoval123/README.md

 # sandoval123

-'Favorite Place'
+'Dream'
-My favorite place ofcourse in Puerto Galera its many beautiful resort and its my hometown.
+My dream is to finish my study and to help my parent.